jpdery/moobile-core-doc/Source/ViewController/ViewController.md

 ### hasChildViewController(viewController) {#hasChildViewController}

-Indicates whether the given viewController is a child of this view controller.
+Indicates whether the given viewController is a child of the current instance.

 #### Parameters: